 Perhaps the best-known example is the story of Lucifer, whose pride filled him with so much evil that he forced a third of the other angels to worship him, causing his fall from Heaven, and his resultant transformation into Satan.
 (Wikipedia)

 In this scenario, once Leviathan is inside of someone, they find themselves inhabited now (or possessed) with the Spirit of Anger AND the Spirit of Pride, for it was the Spirit of Pride or Leviathan that convinced them to accept that Spirit of Anger.
-This is how Leviathan can come in imperceptibly under the radar and remain, even after the Spirit of Anger (or some other spirit) is evicted.
-Thus, Satan – Leviathan – is the author of all sin, for all sin is based on pride.
+This is how Leviathan can enter imperceptibly under the radar and remain, even after the Spirit of Anger (or some other spirit) is evicted.
+Thus, Satan – Leviathan – is the author of all sin, for all sin is based in pride.
 He always comes in first, and he wears that position like a badge of honor in his war against God.

 a.
 A harmful event.